NathanKewley/Japanese/Grammar/conjugating/conjugations2.md

 # Conjugations v2

-This page will aim to have every conjugation coverd as concicely as possible.
+This page will aim to have every conjugation coved as concisely as possible.
 This is a hopefully better version of previous attempts.

 ## Missing